mlexchange/mlex_dash_labelmaker_demo/README.md

 └── README.md
 ```

+# 2021-06-11
+I have the heartbeat issue fixed now.
+You can run a really long training model and it will return nicely.
 # 2021-06-09
 Just figured out that subprocess is blocking!
 This is annoying, I thought that it would be non-blocking (fork a process off), but I guess it makes sense-- python blocks until the sub process returns.
 I am going to use a multiprocessing.process to launch this.
 Hopefully it works.
 # 2021-06-08